 Kevin is responsible for the corporate real-estate in two states.
 These properties are the central offices and call centers for the company.
 He is primarily responsible for delivering AC services such ac 277Vac (3 phase).

-For Kevin's company, commercial power monitoring and generator cut-over on failure was important enough that dual T/Mon systems were proposed.
+For Kevin's company, commercial power monitoring and generator cut-over on failure were important enough that dual T/Mon systems were proposed.
 Fortunately, support for a redundant pair of T/Mon servers was already engineered into the system.
 T/GFX is also capable of switching automatically to the secondary T/Mon if the primary goes down for any reason.

 There was also a desire to have T/Mon interact with Modbus (also supported) to bring in voltage information for each phase.
 This was directly monitored by another device, then reported to T/Mon via Modbus protocol for T/GFX display.

-He did look at some other remote monitoring software options, but they appeared to be overkill.
+He did look at some other remote control software options, but they appeared to be overkill.
 He wants to monitor only and had no need for controls.
 He thinks he needs about 8 alarms per switch panel, but he can have multiple switch panels.
 Originally, Kevin was thinking the NetGuardian 216 G3 remote telemetry unit (RTU) to complement T/GFX, but large RTUs like the NetGuardian 832A G5 would be better equipped to bring in the other panels.

 This ability to have icons targeting external web pages and software applications was quite easy to engineer into T/GFX, but it's remarkable how uncommon it remains in the industry.
 Be sure that any piece of remote monitoring software you deploy has plenty of these seemingly obvious features.
-It's a sure sign that the company who designed it is still actively engaged with your needs.
+It's a sure sign that the company that designed it is still actively engaged with your needs.
 There are quite a few manufacturers who seem content to milk their current install base without adding new software features, and those are software suites you should avoid.

-T/Mon Master Alarm System (includes T/GFX Remote Monitoring Software)
+T/Mon Master Alarm System (Includes T/GFX Remote Monitoring Software)